-Each problem set will have two questions with multiple parts.
-We will start the first question together in class at the end of the chapter, and the second question will be left for you to complete in full in your own time.
+Each problem set will have either 2 or 4 problems depending on the focus of the chapter.
+We will start the some questions together in class at the end of the chapter, and the some questions will be left for you to complete in full, on your own time.
 I will post the homework questions on Blackboard whenever we start a chapter.